swiftlang/swift-evolution/proposals/NNNN-noncopyable-structs-and-enums.md

 pass to allow the value to initialized field-by-field, we can implement the inverse dataflow pass to allow `deinit` implementations, as well as `consuming` methods that `forget self`, to partially invalidate `self`.

+### `read` and `modify` accessor coroutines for computed properties.

+The current computed property model allows for properties to provide a getter, which returns the value of the property on read to the caller as an owned value, and optionally a setter, which receives the `newValue` of the property as a parameter with which to update the containing type's state.
+This is sometimes inefficient for value types, since the get/set pattern requires returning a copy, modifying the copy, then passing the copy back to the setter in order to model an in-place update, but it also limits what computed properties can express for noncopyable types.
+Because a getter has to return by value, it cannot pass along the value of a stored noncopyable property without also destroying the enclosing aggregate, so `get`/`set` cannot be used to wrap logic around access to a stored noncopyable property.

+The Swift stable ABI for properties internally uses **accessor coroutines** to allow for efficient access to stored properties, while still providing abstraction that allows library evolution to change stored properties into computed and back.
+These coroutines **yield** access to a value in-place for borrowing or mutating, instead of passing copies of values back and forth.
+We can expose the ability for code to implement these coroutines directly, which is a good optimization for copyable value types, but also allows for more expressivity with noncopyable properties.